 Tech is important in starting a freelance business as without tech, you’re not moving with the times.

 Businesses that you’re working with are moving with the times and how they reach customers.

 Therefore, you need to embrace tech and move with the times so you don’t get stuck in the dark ages.

-Here are 5 of the tech tools out there you need starting a freelance business.
+Here are 5 of the tech tools out there you need to start a freelance business.

 Zoom existed long before 2020 and the demand for video calling people just shot up due to Covid 19.

 Freelancers have been using Zoom to talk to prospective clients and close sales.

 Create a free Zoom account and invite prospective clients about how you can help them.
 Talking to them in this way will give you an edge above your competitors.